Extended Weak Order for the Rank 3 Universal Coxeter Group: Introduction

 Let $\Phi^+$ denote the set of positive roots in the root system of $W$.
 A set $R\subseteq\Phi^+$ is \dfn{closed} if for all $\alpha,\beta\in R$, every root in the nonnegative span of $\alpha$ and $\beta$ is also in $R$.
 We say $R$ is \dfn{biclosed} if $R$ and $\Phi^+\setminus R$ are both closed.
 Motivated by problems in Kazhdan--Lusztig theory, Dyer defined the \dfn{extended weak order} for $W$ to be the collection of biclosed subsets of $\Phi^+$, partially ordered by containment.
 This poset contains an order ideal that is isomorphic to the weak order.

-In 1994, Dyer conjectured that the extended weak order for any Coxeter group is a lattice \cite{dyer:1994quotients,EdgarThesis,dyer:2019weak}.
+One of the major open conjectures about biclosed sets is Dyer's conjecture \cite[Conjecture~2.5(i)]{dyer:2019weak} that the extended weak order is a complete lattice, which is a vast strengthening of Bj\"orner's result.
+Dyer first raised this question in \cite[Remark~2.14]{dyer:1994quotients}; see also the discussion in \cite[Section~2.4]{dyer:2019weak}.
+Edgar also records the conjecture in \cite[Conjecture~9.2.4]{EdgarThesis}.
 For finite/spherical Coxeter groups, the conjecture is already known to hold because the weak order and extended weak order are isomorphic.
 Wang \cite{wang:2019infinite} proved Dyer's conjecture for affine Coxeter groups of rank $3$, and Barkley and Speyer \cite{barkley:2023affine} proved it for all affine Coxeter groups.
 In this article, we prove Dyer's conjecture for the universal Coxeter group of rank~$3$, which we denote by $U_3$.
 This is the first non-spherical, non-affine Coxeter group for which Dyer's conjecture has been established.
 In fact, we prove a slightly stronger result.

 \begin{mainthm} Every biclosed set of positive roots for $U_3$ is weakly separable.
 As a consequence, the extended weak order for $U_3$ is a lattice. \end{mainthm}

 Our techniques used to prove \cref{thm:main} are motivated by geometric group theory and are very different from those used to study the extended weak order in the past.
 We believe they will be useful for proving further cases of Dyer's conjecture in the future.
 A brief outline is as follows.
 We introduce the notion of a \emph{parabolic biclosed} subset of $\Phi^+$, which is a subset of $\Phi^+$ whose intersection with each rank 2 parabolic subsystem is biclosed in the set of positive roots of that subsystem.
 There is a natural bijection between $\Phi^+$ and the set of edges of the Cayley graph $\Gamma$ of $U_3$, which embeds in the hyperbolic plane.
 Given a bipartition $R\sqcup B$ of $\Phi^+$ into parabolic biclosed sets $R$ and $B$, we color the edges of $\Gamma$ corresponding to $B$ blue and color the edges corresponding to $R$ red.
 We prove that the red and blue edges can be separated by a connected topological $1$-manifold called a \emph{pair of snakes}, which consists of two \emph{snakes} slithering through the Cayley graph.
 The pair of snakes is homeomorphic to a circle when $R$ or $B$ is finite, and it is homeomorphic to a line otherwise (see \cref{fig:finite}).
 We then prove that when $R$ and $B$ are infinite and biclosed, the two heads of the snake define a hyperplane that weakly separates $R$ from $B$, establishing \cref{thm:main}.